Léon Molon was born on January 12th, 1881 in Arras in

 northern France.
 From early on he was interested in mechanical things

-Renault and Vinot-Déguignand cars.
+repairing Renault and Vinot-Déguignand cars.

 During World War 1 he served as flight instructor at Caudron.
-After the war he relaunched the Aero Club of Le Havre in 1919 and served as its president for eleven years.
+After the war, in 1919, he relaunched the Aero Club of Le Havre and served as its president for eleven years.
 He continued to fly light planes for pleasure all his life, owning a Farman F.402 and a Caudron C.510 Pelican.
 He also continued with his automobile business and participated in several races, for example twice in the 24 Hours of Le Mans, the last time in 1926.
 In 1944 Molon's garage was heavily damaged by the allied bombings of Le Havre.
 He passed away on July 26th, 1952.

 Molon qualified for "French Brevet de Pilote" No. 25 on January 6th, 1910.

 Léon Molon participated in the following air race meetings: